iambhagat92/calcuforme/COMPETITIVE_STRATEGY.md

-# 🚀 CalcuForMe - Competitive Strategy & Implementation Plan
+# 🚀 Calculate For Me - Competitive Strategy & Implementation Plan

 **Competing Against Calculator.net and Other Giants**